Rendering Engineer

 Good to have:

-• Experience with Unreal Engine
+• Professional experience with Unreal Engine

 • Understanding of HLSL, shader graphs, and modern graphics hardware